tmandal/CarND-Advanced-Lane-Lines/writeup.md

 Let's say that following are scales to translate to world coordinates

-    ym_per_pix = 30/720 # meters per pixel in y dimension
+    ym_per_pix = 30.0/720  # meters per pixel in y dimension
     xm_per_pix = 3.7/700   # meters per pixel in x dimension

-So, if (X, Y) is the world coordinates that correspond to (x, y) in pixel space, then
+So, if (X, Y) are the world coordinates that correspond to (x, y) in pixel space, then

     X = xm_per_pix * x
     Y = ym_per_pix * y

-Now, y is fitted as polynomial of second degree.
+Now, x is fitted as polynomial of second degree of y.

     x = A * y * y + B * y + C